Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

        },
        “Help_URL”: {
          “type”: “string”,
-         “description”: “URL describing error details.”
+         “description”: “URL to a help page that explains the Exception in more detail.”
        },
        “Data”: {
          “type”: “string”,
-         “description”: “Additional data provided to clarify the error.”, “example”: “Usage was requested for 2016-01-01 to 2016-12-31; however, usage is only available to 2016-08-31.”
+         “description”: “Additional data provided by the server to clarify the Exception.”, “example”: “Request was for 2016-01-01 to 2016-12-31; however, usage is only available to 2016-08-31.”
        }
      }
    }